hgryoo/cubrid-manual/en/admin/config.rst

-:meta-keywords: cubrid configure, cubrid conf, cubrid parameters, cubrid settings, cubrid.conf, cubrid default parameters
-:meta-description: How to configure CUBRID database behavior.
-Set system parameters for Connection, Memory, Disk, Concurrency/Lock, Logging, Transaction Processing, Query Execution, Utilities and High Availability.

 *****************
 System Parameters
 *****************

 This chapter provides information about configuring system parameters that can affect the system performance.
 System parameters determine overall performance and operation of the system.
 This chapter explains how to use configuration files for database server and broker as well as a description of each parameter.

-..
-FIXME: For CUBRID Manager server configuration, see `CUBRID Manager Manual <http://www.cubrid.org/wiki_tools/entry/cubrid-manager-manual>`_.
+For CUBRID Manager server configuration, see `CUBRID Manager Manual <http://www.cubrid.org/wiki_tools/entry/cubrid-manager-manual>`_.

 This chapter covers the following topics: